Credit score Q&A: “Does salary affect credit score?”

 There is word that the credit bureaus have gotten in on the “income estimation” business as well, so creditors will be able to get estimates of your income.
 However, this still won’t have any bearing on your credit score directly.

-And that’s just one of several factors that determine credit scoring – amounts owed, length of credit history, amount of new credit, and type of credit also come into play.
+Paying on time is just one of several factors that determine credit scoring – amounts owed, length of credit history, amount of new credit, and type of credit also come into play.